-(Collini, 2017, p.
-17)
+(Collini 2007:17)

 A university is both a space for education and a business.
-In the UK that is creating tension that is coming to breaking point (Martin, 2016).
+In the UK that is creating tension that is coming to breaking point.
 Within the business model of the university, staff and students alike are increasingly (often strategically) framing their desires, expectations and experiences through the language of the market.
 Not only do we not share a view of what the problem is, we do not share a view on how to fix it, nor on what kind of outcome we hope to see.
-"We" are often not actually a recognizable "we".
-In a recent published interview, Paul Gilroy (2019) discussed race, antiracism and nationalism and posed the question "what do you stand for?" rather than what do you stand against.
+'We' are often not actually a recognisable 'we'.
+In a recent published interview, Paul Gilroy (2019) discussed race, antiracism and nationalism and posed the question 'what do you stand for?' rather than what do you stand against.
 It is an important one, and key to meaningful and lasting change.
-One positive initiative that has emerged comparatively recently in the UK is the first Black Studies program Andrews, (2018, 2020).
-Black Studies has a specific remit of education for liberation, and foregrounds heterogeneity among Black peoples and their knowledges while showing up the scale and depth of the whiteness of knowledge production in and from the global north.
-This important work provides space for alternative knowledges in the heart of the neoliberal university and is an attempt to "colonize" the institution from within (Andrews, 2018, p.
-137).
-Yet Andrews writes how the program could only develop under a very specific set of conditions found in one university and is still in danger of co-option by the university and the sector.
-In addition he insists, 'Black Studies is [...] not inward looking at the university; rather, it must always focus on struggles that take place outside the academy' (Andrews, 2018, p.
-140).
-Thus another stated aim, what is stood for, is transformation within the academy through activism and pedagogy that is in service to Black communities.

-Rattansi (1997) suggests "post" in postcolonial simply indicates an ongoing and linked relationship with the colonial, rather than a time "after" when colonialism, or sexism in the case of postfeminism, are over.
-And at the heart of the postcolonial and Black feminist writing that has informed my work, there is of course a central refusal to perceive of the halcyon days of earlier liberal educational spaces-they did not exist (Ali, 2009).
-If it is true that the core of decolonial debates is the transformation of consciousness-that is reimagining the human, re-humanizing all persons-then this cannot be done from a "western frame" alone.
-While embracing situated knowledges, we may want to be wary of essentializing the kinds of racialisations that perpetuate judgments on difference.
+Rattansi (1997) suggests 'post' in postcolonial simply indicates an ongoing and linked relationship with the colonial, rather than a time 'after' when colonialism, or sexism in the case of postfeminism, are over.
+And at the heart of the postcolonial and Black feminist writing that has informed my work, there is of course a central refusal to perceive of the halcyon days of earlier liberal educational spaces - they did not exist (Ali 2007)11.
+If it is true that the core of decolonial debates is the transformation of consciousness-that is reimagining the human, re-humanising all persons-then this cannot be done from a 'western frame' alone.
+While embracing situated knowledges, we may want to be wary of essentialising the kinds of racialisations that perpetuate judgements on difference.
 The Charter Mark and Equalities agendas are firmly anchored in (British) discourses of identity, and use these in measures of success and failure.
 And certainly some student politics are also focused upon this aspect of the work.
 On many campuses debates seem to orbit around questions such as why is there not someone who looks like me, who speaks like me, thinks like me, and who re/produces knowledges that are familiar to me?
 Or, in another form, the question is why doesn't this education help me know who I am?
 These are important questions, given that for many white people this has been taken for granted.
-But I would also ask "why doesn't this education speak to who I/we might be/come?".
-Decolonization should be centrally concerned with decentring privileged and privileging knowledges that maintain inequalities including whiteness.
+But I would also ask 'why doesn't this education speak to who I/we might be/come?'.
+Decolonisation should be centrally concerned with decentring privileged and privileging knowledges that maintain inequalities including whiteness.

 While arguing that there must be space for new or multiple ways of being, many who have argued for recognition of situated knowledges are not calling for an ossification of racialized ontology.
 Rather, they are asking for completely new understandings of ontology and consciousness, and in this way the challenge is, what happens to whiteness?
 A white student who feels unable to fully grasp the politics of decolonialism undoubtedly has not really had to engage these issues in the way that many BAME students will have done, and it is too easy for the current audit work to be focused on marginal groups in ways that leave whitenesses untouched.
-Indeed, Purwal argues that many of the academics who are celebrated for "championing" Southern theory in the North are still embodying "somatic norms" such as white masculinities (Purwal, 2019).